 - No Name Given: He's just called Kage ("the shadow"), but he hasn't a real name.

 - One-Winged Angel: He can transform into a gigantic shadow spider and does so during the climax.

 - Redemption Equals Death: Like Fuu-chan, Kage's redeemed, but the girls' final attack is enough to kill him.

 - Sealed Evil in a Can: The artifact that creates him was sealed because of its purpose is to latch at negative emotion of its victim.

-- Weak, but Skilled: Compares to other Big Bads of All Stars, he's not an all powerful evil came from fusion of multiple Precure antagonists; just a form of negative feeling of a single mascot.
+- Weak, but Skilled: Compared to other Big Bads of All Stars, he's not an all powerful evil came from fusion of multiple Pretty Cure antagonists; just a form of negative feeling of a single fairy.
 But he somehow disables more than 20 Cures through the combination of stealth, theft, and research.
-When he forced to use brute force, he quickly overwhelmed even though they don't throw any of their stronger moves and the last Beam-O-War had the Cures in defensive.
+When he's forced to use brute force, he's quickly overwhelmed even though they don't throw any of their stronger moves and the last Beam-O-War had the Cures in defensive.

 - Bodyguard Betrayal: Tamer than most example, but Maamu forgoes her duty as the guardian of dream and traps the children for her own goal.

 - HeelFace Turn: "Yumeta, take care of yourself."

 - Meaningful Name: She's a mother named Maamu.